SRombauts/UEGitPlugin/README.md

 - migrate an asset should add it to the destination project if also under Git (needs management of 'out of tree' files)
 - displaying states of 'Engine' assets (also needs management of 'out of tree' files)
 - tags: implement ISourceControlLabel to manage git tags
+- .uproject file state si not visible in the current Editor
 - Branch is not in the current Editor workflow (but on Epic Roadmap)
 - Pull/Fetch/Push are not in the current Editor workflow
 - Amend a commit is not in the current Editor workflow
 - configure user name & email ('git config user.name' & git config user.email')

 #### Known issues:
+- issue #10: Add the "Copy" operation replacing "Delete" + "Add"
+- issue #11: Add the "Resolve" operation introduced in Editor 4.3
 - improve the 'Init' window text, hide it if connection is already done, auto connect
-- issue #11: Add the "Resolve" operation introduced in Editor 4.3
 - reverting an asset does not seem to update content in Editor!
 Issue in Editor?
 - renaming an asset does not seem to be handled correctly by the Editor...
 - renamed file may not be tracked correctly (not yet tested, see above)
 - file history does not report file size
+- file history show Revision as signed integer instead of hexadecimal SHA1
-- Windows only (64 bits) -> Mac testing/debugging needed
+- Windows only (64 bits) -> Mac compiles but needs testing/debugging (Linux source control is not supported by Editor)

 #### Wishlist (after v1.0):
 - [git-annexe and/or git-media - #1 feature request](https://github.com/SRombauts/UE4GitPlugin/issues/1)